Do you know that expression, “light at the end of the tunnel?”

 Needless to say, the Remote Desktop Protocol being accessible to the open Internet is an attack vector on its own.
 But these bad guys could be using it for continued remote access or more post-exploitation now that they have already compromised this target.

 If RDP wasn’t enough, they double it up with a tunnel to access VNC (Virtual Network Computer), which offers practically the same functionality as RDP.
-Graphical desktop sharing—so the hackers can take advantage of this computer remotely from anywhere in the world.
+Graphical desktop sharing—so the hackers can take advantage of this remote access threat and control the computer remotely from anywhere in the world.

 The use of the Squid or HTTP proxy on port 3128 is questionable.
 Perhaps this could be used for more internal-network access, to easily perform lateral movement even when “externally” connecting to the target.
 Even if there aren’t services running on these ports, ngrok will still happily tunnel them out for the whole world to see.